 The establishment of a path is not in-scope for RAW.
 It may be the product of a centralized Controller Plane as described for DetNet.
-As opposed to wired networks, the action of installing a path over a set of wireless links may be very slow relative to the speed at which the radio conditions vary, and it makes sense in the wireless case to provide redundant forwarding solutions along a complex path and to leave it to the Network Plane to select which of those forwarding solutions are to be used for a given packet based on the current conditions.
+As opposed to wired networks, the action of installing a path over a set of wireless links may be very slow relative to the speed at which the radio conditions vary, and it makes sense in the wireless case to provide redundant forwarding solutions along a complex path (see Section 2.1.3) and to leave it to the Network Plane to select which of those forwarding solutions are to be used for a given packet based on the current conditions.

 RAW distinguishes the longer time scale at which routes are computed from the the shorter forwarding time scale where per-packet decisions are made.
-RAW operates within the Network Plane at the forwarding time scale on one DetNet flow over a complex path called a Track.
+RAW operates within the Network Plane at the forwarding time scale on one DetNet flow over a complex path delineated by a Track (see Section 2.1.3.2).
 The Track is preestablished and installed by means outside of the scope of RAW; it may be strict or loose depending on whether each or just a subset of the hops are observed and controlled by RAW.

-The RAW Architecture is structured as an OODA Loop (Observe, Orient, Decide, Act).
-It involves:
+The RAW Architecture is based on an abstract OODA Loop (Observe, Orient, Decide, Act).
+The generic concept involves:

 - Network Plane measurement protocols for Operations, Administration and Maintenance (OAM) to Observe some or all hops along a Track as well as the end-to-end packet delivery - 2.
 Controller plane elements to reports the links statistics to a Path computation Element (PCE) in a centralized controller that computes and installs the Tracks and provides meta data to Orient the routing decision - 3.
-A Runtime distributed Path Selection Engine (PSE) thar Decides which subTrack to use for the next packet(s) that are routed along the Track - 4.
-Packet (hybrid) ARQ, Replication, Elimination and Ordering Dataplane actions that operate at the DetNet Service Layer to increase the reliability of the end-to-end transmission.
+A Runtime distributed Path Selection Engine (PSE) that Decides which subTrack to use for the next packet(s) that are routed along the Track - 4.
+Packet (hybrid) ARQ, Replication, Elimination and Ordering Dataplane actions that operate at the DetNet Service Layer to increase the reliability of the end-to-end transmissions.
 The RAW architecture also covers in-situ signalling when the decision is Acted by a node that down the Track from the PSE.